Why hashing matters for data collaboration

 Not a substitute for access controls

 Hashing reduces risk but doesn’t eliminate the need for proper data governance.
-Always combine hashing with:
+Always combine hashing with:- Role-based access controls

 - Query logging and auditing